mmeerrkkaa/openrouter-kit/README.md

 ## 📚 Detailed Guide

-Now that you've seen the basic examples, you can dive deeper into the library's capabilities.
+Now that you've seen the basic examples, you can delve deeper into the library's capabilities.

-### Table of Contents
+### Contents

 *   [🌟 Why Use OpenRouter Kit?](#-why-use-openrouter-kit)
 *   [🚀 Key Features](#-key-features)